GRP-777/Proyecto_Individual_1/README.md

 # Introduction (context and tasks)

-Thanks for taking your time to see this, my very first practical project.
-It has been such a challenge, but it was a great way to learn.
+The current project it's based in fiction data and it's not a project seeking for results of an analysis, but to show some abilities I'm able to perform.

 I was entrusted with the assignment of developing an API using the **FastAPI** framework to show a gaming database analysis and recommendation system.
-The asked result was a _**Minimum Viable Product (MVP)**_ containing 5 function endpoints and 1 last one for the machine learning recommendation system in the API.
+The asked result was a _**Minimum Viable Product (MVP)**_ containing 5 function endpoints and s last one for a machine learning recommendation system.

 ![PI1_MLOps_Mapa1](https://github.com/GRP-777/Proyecto_Individual_1/assets/132501854/f36720bf-8322-48a0-a002-95dd2acc1944)